lupyuen/remote-pinetime-bot/README.md

 ## Why was Remote PineTime created?

 Because it's difficult and expensive to ship real hardware around the world during the pandemic...
 And remote firmware testing could be the solution.

+Remote PineTime was created to allow people to learn and experiment with smartwatch coding without having a real smartwatch.

 Check out my video presentation...

 [RIOT Summit 2020 - Safer & Simpler Embedded Programs with Rust on RIOT](https://youtu.be/LvfCSnOM1Hs)